 Launch a new product or service to your top customers at least four times a year.
 To make it extra special, let your customers know that you are introducing this new item to them before you launch it to the general public.
 This is a great opportunity for your customers to provide some valuable feedback so you can make the official launch much more successful, and most importantly, very profitable.

 Once a quarter, host a speaker at your business to discuss an informative topic related to your industry.
 Try to keep these topics generic and avoid presentations that are a sales pitch for a product or service.
-People are on a quest for knowledge; they don’t want to feel pressured into buying something.
+People don’t want to feel pressured into buying something.
 Also, make sure that your speakers are reputable and well-informed on the topics in which they are presenting.
-Don’t forget to promote these events via your social media, website, blog, e-blasts, and local papers (online as well!).
+Don’t forget to promote these events via your social media, website, blog, e-blasts, and local papers.
 Oh yes, use these same platforms to follow-up post event.
 If done correctly, these forums can give your business some excellent exposure.

 For the most part, these items can be quite simple and easy to offer.
 For example, if you own a spa, offer complimentary skin care consultations.
 Own a clothing boutique?
 Provide one-on-one style sessions in-store and online.
 One of my all-time favorites is complimentary gift wrapping.
 Yes, you will have to buy some wrapping paper and other necessary supplies, but you can keep costs low by using your company’s signature hues.
 I would also suggest holding a wrapping class (go to YouTube!) for your staff members.
 You want to make sure that all wrapped gifts look fabulous!